jupyter-book/jupyter-book/docs/structure/configure.md

     - file: path/to/part2/chapter2
 ```

-In this case, the `numbered:` *only applues to Part 1*, and not Part 2.
+In this case, the `numbered:` *only applies to Part 1*, and not Part 2.
 If you want all parts to be numbered, you will need to add `numbered: true` to all `parts` entries.

 :::{warning}